Wells Fargo & Company Begins Coverage on Molina Healthcare (NYSE:MOH)

-Wells Fargo & Company assumed coverage on shares of Molina Healthcare (NYSE:MOH) in a report released on Tuesday, Price Targets.com reports.
+Wells Fargo & Company initiated coverage on shares of Molina Healthcare (NYSE:MOH) in a report published on Monday morning, Price Targets.com reports.
 The brokerage issued an underweight rating and a $253.00 price objective on the stock.

-Other research analysts also recently issued reports about the company.
-Truist raised their price objective on Molina Healthcare from $260.00 to $290.00 in a research note on Wednesday, April 14th.
-Credit Suisse Group initiated coverage on Molina Healthcare in a report on Tuesday, March 30th.
-They issued an outperform rating and a $260.00 target price on the stock.
-The Goldman Sachs Group initiated coverage on Molina Healthcare in a report on Thursday, January 21st.
-They issued a neutral rating and a $217.00 target price on the stock.
-Mizuho raised their target price on Molina Healthcare from $245.00 to $273.00 and gave the company a buy rating in a report on Thursday, May 6th.
-Finally, Zacks Investment Research lowered Molina Healthcare from a hold rating to a sell rating and set a $267.00 target price on the stock. in a report on Tuesday, April 20th.
-Two research analysts have rated the stock with a sell rating, two have given a hold rating and nine have issued a buy rating to the stock.
-Molina Healthcare presently has a consensus rating of Buy and an average target price of $248.57.
+Several other research firms have also commented on MOH.
+Truist Securities boosted their price objective on shares of Molina Healthcare from $260.00 to $290.00 and gave the stock a buy rating in a research report on Tuesday, April 20th.
+Credit Suisse Group started coverage on shares of Molina Healthcare in a research report on Tuesday, March 30th.
+They issued an outperform rating and a $260.00 price objective on the stock.
+Mizuho boosted their price objective on shares of Molina Healthcare from $245.00 to $273.00 and gave the stock a buy rating in a research report on Thursday, May 6th.
+Zacks Investment Research lowered shares of Molina Healthcare from a hold rating to a sell rating and set a $267.00 price objective on the stock. in a research report on Tuesday, April 20th.
+Finally, Barclays reiterated an overweight rating and issued a $260.00 price objective on shares of Molina Healthcare in a research report on Thursday, February 25th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and ten have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and an average price target of $248.57.

-In related news, Director Ronna Romney sold 300 shares of the business’s stock in a transaction on Friday, May 7th.
-The stock was sold at an average price of $262.97, for a total value of $78,891.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Director Garrey Carruthers sold 825 shares of the business’s stock in a transaction on Monday, March 1st.
-The shares were sold at an average price of $222.50, for a total value of $183,562.50.
+In other news, EVP Thomas L. Tran sold 3,196 shares of the company’s stock in a transaction dated Thursday, May 20th.
+The shares were sold at an average price of $258.03, for a total transaction of $824,663.88.
+Following the completion of the transaction, the executive vice president now owns 31,020 shares of the company’s stock, valued at approximately $8,004,090.60.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Jeff D. Barlow sold 3,000 shares of the company’s stock in a transaction dated Thursday, May 13th.
+The shares were sold at an average price of $265.04, for a total transaction of $795,120.00.
+Following the transaction, the insider now directly owns 77,162 shares of the company’s stock, valued at approximately $20,451,016.48.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 5,750 shares of company stock worth $1,466,176 in the last three months.
-1.07% of the stock is owned by insiders.
+In the last ninety days, insiders have sold 8,571 shares of company stock valued at $2,208,550.
+Corporate insiders own 1.49% of the company’s stock.

-Hedge funds have recently made changes to their positions in the stock.
-Tealwood Asset Management Inc. boosted its stake in Molina Healthcare by 16.4% in the 4th quarter.
-Tealwood Asset Management Inc. now owns 6,416 shares of the company’s stock valued at $1,365,000 after buying an additional 905 shares in the last quarter.
-UBS Asset Management Americas Inc. raised its position in Molina Healthcare by 2.0% in the 4th quarter.
-UBS Asset Management Americas Inc. now owns 296,803 shares of the company’s stock valued at $63,124,000 after purchasing an additional 5,708 shares during the last quarter.
-Lord Abbett & CO.
-LLC raised its position in Molina Healthcare by 51.5% in the 4th quarter.
-Lord Abbett & CO.
-LLC now owns 212,894 shares of the company’s stock valued at $45,278,000 after purchasing an additional 72,390 shares during the last quarter.
-Boston Partners raised its position in Molina Healthcare by 0.5% in the 4th quarter.
-Boston Partners now owns 805,967 shares of the company’s stock valued at $171,414,000 after purchasing an additional 3,647 shares during the last quarter.
-Finally, Raymond James Financial Services Advisors Inc. bought a new position in Molina Healthcare in the 4th quarter valued at $200,000.
-94.89% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of MOH.
+Amundi Pioneer Asset Management Inc. increased its position in Molina Healthcare by 315.6% during the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 49,874 shares of the company’s stock worth $7,080,000 after purchasing an additional 37,873 shares in the last quarter.
+Kestra Advisory Services LLC increased its position in Molina Healthcare by 7,543.8% during the 4th quarter.
+Kestra Advisory Services LLC now owns 1,223 shares of the company’s stock worth $253,000 after purchasing an additional 1,207 shares in the last quarter.
+Strs Ohio increased its position in Molina Healthcare by 2.9% during the 4th quarter.
+Strs Ohio now owns 14,251 shares of the company’s stock worth $3,030,000 after purchasing an additional 398 shares in the last quarter.
+IBM Retirement Fund increased its position in Molina Healthcare by 13.6% during the 4th quarter.
+IBM Retirement Fund now owns 2,169 shares of the company’s stock worth $461,000 after purchasing an additional 260 shares in the last quarter.
+Finally, IFP Advisors Inc increased its position in Molina Healthcare by 12.7% during the 4th quarter.
+IFP Advisors Inc now owns 842 shares of the company’s stock worth $178,000 after purchasing an additional 95 shares in the last quarter.
+92.29% of the stock is owned by institutional investors.

 Molina Healthcare, Inc provides managed health care services to low-income families and individuals under the Medicaid and Medicare programs and through the state insurance marketplaces.
 The company operates in two segments, Health Plans and Other.
 As of December 31, 2020, it served approximately 4.0 million members eligible for Medicaid, Medicare, and other government-sponsored healthcare programs in 15 states.